megannoeln/serverfox/README.md

 Serverfox is a Python CLI tool for Linux server administration, monitoring, and operational workflows.
 In its current stage, it works on a local machine.
 In the near future, it will act as an ssh client for remote server management.

 The project is intentionally small and iterative.
-Instead of trying to replace every Linux command, Serverfox focuses on useful summaries and checks that help answer common server questions quickly.
+Instead of trying to replace every Linux command, I've focused on useful summaries and checks that help answer common server questions quickly.

 ## Current commands